ysyk2021/building-strong-and-healthy-workplace-culture-a-guide-to-creating-a-thriving-work-environment/src/chapter-2-1.md

-# Chapter 4: Identifying the Current State of Your Workplace Culture

 Identifying the current state of your workplace culture is an essential step in assessing and improving workplace culture.
 Understanding the current state of workplace culture provides valuable insights into the strengths and weaknesses of an organization's culture, and can serve as a starting point for positive change and growth.
 Here are some key considerations for identifying the current state of your workplace culture: